 - Clarity – what is the problem being solved?

-AI is sometimes positioned as a silver bullet or a panacea, but that doesn’t make it real for end-users who aren’t clear about how it works or what problem it's solving for them.
+AI is sometimes positioned as a silver bullet or a panacea, but that doesn’t make it real for end-users who aren’t clear about how it works or what problem it's solving.
 The word ‘artificial’ doesn’t evoke trust or security and has not changed since its inception in the 50s.
 There are many definitions as to what AI is, again confusing, and on top of that, there are subfields (machine learning and deep learning) often used in conjunction with AI which muddies the water even further.

 AI washing in marketing